DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Experiments

-We use the same train/test splits and the same input features, such as time of the day, as previous works with published code and results~\citep{salinas2019Highdimensional,rasul2021Multivariate,rasul2021Autoregressive}.
-For our method, we first train StatiConF and then reuse its learned encoder in DynaConF, so the learning of DynaConF is focused on the dynamic model.
-DynaConF is trained with the IAF posterior for efficiency.
+We evaluate the proposed method on 6 widely-used datasets\footnote{\url{https://github.com/mbohlkeschneider/gluon-ts/tree/mv_release/datasets}} with published results \citep{lai2018Modeling,salinas2019high-dimensional}: (\textit{Exchange}) daily exchange rates of 8 different countries from 1990 to 2016; (\textit{Solar})\footnote{\url{http://www.nrel.gov/grid/solar-power-data.html}} hourly solar power production in 137 PV plants in 2006; (\textit{Electricity})\footnote{\url{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014}} hourly electricity consumption of 370 customers from 2012 to 2014; (\textit{Traffic})\footnote{\url{http://pems.dot.ca.gov}} hourly occupancy data at 963 sensor locations in the San Francisco Bay area; (\textit{Taxi}) rides taken in 30-minute intervals at 1214 locations in New York City in January 2015/2016; (\textit{Wikipedia}) daily page views of 2000 Wikipedia articles.
+We use the same train/test splits and input features, such as time of the day, as previous works with published code and results~\citep{salinas2019high-dimensional,rasul2021multivariate,rasul2021autoregressive}, from which we also retrieved the performance of the baselines.
+For our method, we first train StatiConF and then reuse its learned encoder in DynaConF, so the optimization of DynaConF is focused on the dynamic model.
 Our models use a two-layer LSTM with 128 hidden units as the encoder, except for the 8-dimensional Exchange data, where the hidden size is 8.
 We stress again that, different from DeepVAR or LSTM-MAF, we use LSTM as an encoder of $(\V{y}_{t-B:t-1}, \V{x}_{t-B,t})$ only, so we actually ``restart'' it at every time step.
-More details of our hyperparameters can be found in Appendix~\ref{sec:hyperparam}.
+More details of our hyperparameters can be found in Appendix~\ref{sec:real:details}.

 \paragraph{Results}